cedmax/advent-of-code/2017/10/Readme.md

 <h2>--- Day 10: Knot Hash ---</h2><p>You come across some programs that are trying to implement a software emulation of a hash based on knot-tying.
-The hash these programs are implementing isn&apos;t very strong, but you decide to help them anyway.
+The hash these programs are implementing isn't very strong, but you decide to help them anyway.
 You make a mental note to remind the Elves later not to <span title="NEW CRYPTOSYSTEM WHO DIS">invent their own cryptographic functions</span>.</p>
 <p>This hash function simulates tying a knot in a circle of string with 256 marks on it.
 Based on the input to be hashed, the function repeatedly selects a span of string, brings the ends together, and gives the span a half-twist to reverse the order of the marks within it.
 After doing this many times, the order of the marks is used to build the resulting hash.</p>
 <pre><code>  4--5   pinch   4  5           4   1
  /    \  5,0,1  / \/ \  twist  / \ / \